-Barry Le Vine is a partner in the Investment Funds Practice Group of Kirkland & Ellis LLP, based in the San Francisco office.
+Barry Le Vine is a partner in the Investment Funds Practice Group of Kirkland & Ellis LLP, based in the Bay Area office.
 He has extensive experience representing investment advisers and fund sponsors in structuring, negotiating, forming, documenting, funding and operating of a wide range of investment vehicles.
 He has worked on domestic and offshore closed-end, open-end, and hybrid investment funds that pursue a broad range of investment strategies and target a broad range of asset classes.
 He has advised clients on regulatory and corporate matters related to domestic and international fund securities offerings together with U.S. federal and state investment adviser regulation and compliance.
 And, he has represented clients in negotiated transactions including managed accounts, single investor funds, co-investment funds, side letters and “founders” arrangements.

 Separately, Barry has counseled financial institutions, investment advisers and broker-dealers in setting up, documenting and operating digital (or “robo”) advisory products and related offerings, including financial account aggregation services, and provided regulatory compliance advice to financial institutions in connection with civil and criminal enforcement matters.